A New Beginning

 Loch Morlich Swim

-Maureen Thomson's daughter Nicola Park has just completed a sponsored swim of Loch Morlich with her friends and is donating the proceeds to AIMS in memory of her mother and all the work Maureen used to do to raise funds for MS through her arts and crafts.
-They raised almost £1500!
-Thank you so much Nicola, we really appreciate your lovely gesture.
-Your mum would be so proud!
+Maureen Thomson's daughter Nicola Park undertook a sponsored swim of Loch Morlich with her friends and donated the proceeds to AIMS in memory of her mother and all the work Maureen used to do to raise funds for MS through her arts and crafts.
+They raised over £1700!
+Thank you so much Nicola, your mum would be so proud!

 “One is not always happy when one is good; but one is